mapbox/mapbox-gl-native/platform/unity/README.md

 The Unity platform is not officialy supported by Mapbox.
 This plugin is just an example of how you can use Mapbox GL Native for rendering vector maps inside a Unity scene.

-It derived from the [NativePluginInterface](https://docs.unity3d.com/Manual/NativePluginInterface.html) on the Unity official documentation and is known to run on Ubuntu 16.04 + Unity 5.1.0f3 for Linux.
+It derived from the [NativePluginInterface](https://docs.unity3d.com/Manual/NativePluginInterface.html) on the Unity official documentation and is known to run on Ubuntu 16.04 and OS X El Capitan.

 ### Build